 - Economic – Most strongly felt during the 2008 financial crisis and the malaise the world economy has been suffering ever since, the looming impact of automation and the ageing populations many countries face will further necessitate massive changes in how the economy functions to avoid a full scale crisis

-- Climatic – The past three years have all been hottest on record, and 2017 is set to continue this trend.
+- Climatic – The past four years have all been hottest on record, with 2017 continuing this trend.
 This presents all humanity with the prospect of an unprecedented climate refugee crisis, a sixth mass extinction event which scientists believe we have already entered, food and water supply collapse, and normalised catastrophic weather events

 - Spiritual – A spiritual crisis insomuch as we have seen rates of depression, anxiety and other forms of mental illness ravage our mental environment.
 According to the World Health Organisation, mental and neurological disorders are now the leading cause of disability globally, to the point that we are "facing a global human rights emergency in mental health"

 Study of social change shows people become most engaged and active in creating change when they are empowered - when their actions are felt and seen to have real efficacy.
 It is in the empowerment of people where, despite everything, there is real cause for optimism.
 New forms of communication technology, predominantly online forms, mean we are less restrained now by temporal and spatial barriers then at any other time in our history.
 The ability this technology brings to share ideas, and collaborate to build solutions across borders, has created the space to harness the true potential of the network, and we are already seeing this take shape.

 Amongst the many initiatives happening all over the world, RSA Fellow-led networks are contributing to showing us how networks of likeminded people can collaborate to act on crises we face.